lyynxxx/k3s-homelab/README.md

 And this one?
 A charm of brevity, reducing the mighty yet often mistyped kubectl to a single keystroke: k.
 Because real mages don’t waste time on extra letters when the pods are burning and the logs are pouring like rain.
 > echo "alias k=kubectl" >> .bashrc

 *A small confession from the homelab archives: all this wizardry runs under the all-powerful root user.
 Yes, yes, it’s not exactly professional, and somewhere a security engineer just felt a disturbance in the Force.
 But in this realm, the goal is not to impress auditors; it's to eliminate terminal toil entirely.
-Once the cluster is summoned, all magic flows through Git - commit, push, and the occasional desperate revert are the only incantations we truly need.*
+Once the cluster is summoned, all magic flows through Git - commit, push, and the occasional desperate revert are the only incantations we truly need.
+We are trying to understand and learn the principle only!*

 With the first node enthroned and the control plane awakened, it was time to summon the others - NODE2, NODE3... and NODEX.
 These were not mere workers, but full-fledged server nodes, sworn to share the burden of etcd and uphold the sacred uptime pact.
 Their role: reinforce the cluster’s spine, provide high availability, and—when things inevitably break—quietly suffer with dignity.